 This equates to $540 in value per year, which is higher than the $400 on the Venture X card.
 But the DoorDash and Instacart credits aren’t as useful for everyone, especially if you never use these services.

 The Venture X credit card wins this round since its statement credit and bonus can be easier to use for most people.
-Note that the Venture X $300 travel credit is only applicable to bookings made through Capital One Travel, while the $300 travel credit on the Sapphire Reserve applies to all travel purchases.
+Note that the Venture X $300 travel credit is only applicable if you book travel through Capital One Travel, while the $300 travel credit on the Sapphire Reserve applies to all eligible travel purchases.

 Winner: Capital One Venture X because its statement credit and annual bonuses are easier to use.